mihailo-stevanovic/documentation-repository/API/Documentation/Sphinx/source/internal_docs/get_by_type.rst

 Retrieve By Document Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Retrieve a list of all published documents of a specified document type.
+Retrieve a list of all published documents of a specified :doc:`document type <../doc_types>`.
 Useful for filtering documents based on the target audience.
 E.g. end-users may only be interested in User Guides while the technical support may want to view only Installation Guides.

 Endpoint
 --------